On the stability of utilitarian aggregation: Approximate utilitarian aggregation

 Given our framework of approximately utilitarian aggregation, it is also important to establish conditions under which the prior associated with the DM's utility function $u_{0}$ is approximately a linear combination of the individual priors.
-In \cite{gilboa2004}, the authors show that their Restricted Pareto condition is sufficient to account for belief aggregation.
+In \cite{gilboa2004}, the authors show that their Restricted Pareto condition is sufficient for belief aggregation.
 In our setting, we adopt a version of the Likelihood Pareto condition introduced in \cite{alon2016}.
 To this end, recall the expression in (\ref{equation: sigmau defined}), where $\Sigma_{u}$ denotes the set of all events whose probabilities are agreed upon by both the DM and the individuals.
-For any $F\in \Sigma_{u}$ and $\epsilon\in[0,1]$ we define $F_{\epsilon} \subseteq F$ as an element of $\Sigma_{S}$ such that $P_{0}(F_{\epsilon})=\epsilon$ if $\epsilon\leq P_{0}(F)$, and $F_{\epsilon}=F$ otherwise.
-Since $P_{0}$ is a non-atomic probability measure, such an event $F_{\epsilon}$ is always well defined.
+For any $F\in \Sigma_{u}$ and $\epsilon\in[0,1]$, we define $F_{\epsilon} \subseteq F$ as an element of $\Sigma_{S}$ such that $P_{0}(F_{\epsilon})=\epsilon$ if $\epsilon\leq P_{0}(F)$, and $F_{\epsilon}=F$ otherwise.
+Since $P_{0}$ is a non-atomic probability measure, such an event $F_{\epsilon}$ is always well-defined.

-Our next approximate Pareto dominance condition uses the events in $\Sigma_{u}$, along with the existence of unanimously ranked consequences $c^{\ast}$ and $c_{\ast}$, to elicit bounds on the likelihood of each event in $\Sigma_{S}$ according to $P_{0}$.
+Our next approximate Pareto dominance condition uses the events in $\Sigma_{u}$, along with the existence of unanimously ranked consequences $c^{\ast}$ and $c_{\ast}$, to elicit bounds on the likelihood of each event in $\Sigma_{S}$ under $P_{0}$.
 It plays an essential role in determining the approximate aggregation of probabilities.

-\begin{definition}[$\epsilon$-Likelihood Dominance] We say that the pair $(u_{0},\U )$ satisfies $\epsilon$-Likelihood Dominance when for all $E\in\Sigma_{S}$ and $F\in\Sigma_{u}$: if $u(c^{\ast}Ec_{\ast})\geq u(c^{\ast}Fc_{\ast})$ for all $u\in\U$ then $u_{0}(c^{\ast}Ec_{\ast})\geq u_{0}(c^{\ast}Gc_{\ast})$ for $G=F\setminus F_{\epsilon}$. \end{definition}
+\begin{definition}[$\epsilon$-Likelihood Dominance] We say that the pair $(u_{0},\U )$ satisfies $\epsilon$-Likelihood Dominance when for all $E\in\Sigma_{S}$ and $F\in\Sigma_{u}$: if $u_{i}(c^{\ast}Ec_{\ast})\geq u_{i}(c^{\ast}Fc_{\ast})$ for all $i=1,\dots,N$, then $u_{0}(c^{\ast}Ec_{\ast})\geq u_{0}(c^{\ast}Gc_{\ast})$ for $G=F\setminus F_{\epsilon}$. \end{definition}

-Using Definitions \ref{definition: epsilon lottery} and \ref{definition: epsilon likelihood} we can now state our separate and approximate utilitarian aggregation results for tastes and probabilities.
+Using Definitions \ref{definition: epsilon lottery} and \ref{definition: epsilon likelihood}, we can now state our separate and approximate utilitarian aggregation results for tastes and probabilities.